The real problem with goal setting

 Most AI goal-setting tools wrap a basic prompt in a form.
 That's fine — convenience matters.
 What separates useful tools from useless ones:

-Worth reading
+Recommended reading